-Students may select any course offered/accepted by the college, including non-business courses.
-Marketing majors are encouraged to participate in the Experiential Learning/ Internship Program and/or Study Abroad.
+Students may choose from any elective course offered/accepted by the College including non-business courses.

 Monitoring of student progress in pursuing a minor in Marketing is necessary to enhance the student learning experience.
 Students shall not earn credit for more than 15 hours in any designated course, or combination of courses, in Accounting, Management, Finance, Human Resources Management, International Business, and Marketing without being declared as either a major or minor student in one of these majors, or being granted permission by the Dean of The William G. McGowan School of Business.
 Therefore, a written declaration must be submitted by the student to the registrar.